SolutionGuidance/psm/INSTALL.md

 ### Software

-- **Operating System**: we recommend the old stable Debian 8 (jessie), and a developer has successfully installed the PSM on Red Hat 7.3 Enterprise Linux.
+- **Operating System**: we recommend Debian 9 stable, also known as Jessie.
+If you prefer Debian testing, we have had success with Debian testing (aka Buster).
+A developer has also successfully installed the PSM on Red Hat 7.3 Enterprise Linux.
 If that's not feasible for your environment, any of the supported WildFly 10.1 operating systems should work, but our ability to help troubleshoot issues that come up may be limited.
 Once we test this on a few more platforms, we will expand the list of compatible operating systems to include other Linux distributions.
 - **Java**: We're using OpenJDK 8, which is currently 8u121, but you should keep up with the latest releases and post if you have issues relating to upgrading.